 - Full Description

-Big data is emerging from the realm of one-off projects to mainstream business adoption; however the real value of big data is not in the overwhelming size of it, but more in its effective use.
-Your goal may be to obtain insight from voluminous data, with billions of loosely-structured bytes of data coming from different channels spread across different locations, which needs to be processed until the needle in the haystack is found.
+Big data is emerging from the realm of one-off projects to mainstream business adoption; however, the real value of big data is not in the overwhelming size of it, but more in its effective use.

 This book addresses the following big data characteristics: